 Facebook knows who Ben is married to already.
 They know it from an Instagram story of the wedding posted by one of Ben’s contacts (even if Ben himself isn’t on Instagram).

-Now, from this piece of metadata (his location), Facebook can guess that Ben’s marriage isn’t doing well.
+Now, from this metadata (his location), Facebook can guess that Ben’s marriage isn’t doing well.

 Before Ben even left the waiting room, his wife Sarah received an ad1 for a divorce lawyer.
 15 minutes later, Sarah sees another ad for a dating app.